Medically reviewed on Nov 15, 2018

 Effervescent tablet (Cetylev): There are no contraindications listed in the manufacturer's labeling.

-Acetaminophen poisoning: Only the 72-hour oral and 21-hour IV regimens are FDA approved.
-Ideally, in patients with an acute acetaminophen ingestion, treatment should begin within 8 hours of ingestion or as soon as possible after ingestion.
+Acetaminophen overdose: Only the 72-hour oral and 21-hour IV regimens are FDA approved.
+Ideally, in patients with acute acetaminophen ingestion, treatment should begin within 8 hours of ingestion or as soon as possible after ingestion.
 In patients with a suspected acute ingestion where the time of ingestion is unknown, the concentration is unobtainable or uninterpretable within 8 hours of ingestion, the patient presents >8 hours after ingestion, or there is clinical evidence of toxicity, initiate treatment immediately and re-evaluate the need for acetylcysteine upon receipt of the results (if applicable).
 In patients who present following RSTI and treatment is deemed appropriate, acetylcysteine should be initiated immediately.
 Regardless of the treatment regimen selected, serum acetaminophen concentrations, liver function, and clinical status should be evaluated during and prior to the end of the treatment regimen to determine if treatment discontinuation is appropriate.
 In patients who continue to experience symptoms of hepatotoxicity or elevated liver function tests at the conclusion of a 72-hour oral or 21-hour IV regimen, extending the treatment course may be appropriate; however, when and to which patients additional doses should be administered is unclear.
 Possible candidates for extended therapy include patients with a suspected massive overdose, concomitant ingestion of other substances, or patients with preexisting liver disease.
 In patients with persistently elevated acetaminophen concentrations, persistently elevated liver function tests, or an elevated INR, additional acetylcysteine should be administered.
-Typically, an additional "third dose" or "third bag" (IV: 100 mg/kg [maximum: 10 g] infused over 16 hours) is administered; however, this dose may be inadequate in some patients (Rumac 2012).
+Typically, an additional "third dose" or "third bag" (IV: 100 mg/kg [maximum: 10 g] infused over 16 hours) is administered; however, this dose may be inadequate in some patients (Rumack 2012).
+It is critical that there is no delay in the administration of the loading dose of acetylcysteine and no delays in the administration of bags two and three (Bailey 2016).
+A two-bag regimen with the same total dose of 300 mg/kg has been used, but is not FDA-approved (Bateman 2014; Isbister 2016; Wong 2016).
 Consultation with a poison control center or clinical toxicologist is highly recommended to determine optimal patient care.

 Oral: (Effervescent tablets [Cetylev]; solution for oral administration): Note: Consultation with a poison control center or clinical toxicologist is highly recommended when considering the discontinuation of oral acetylcysteine prior to the conclusion of a full 18-dose course of therapy.